A coloring tool for spiropyrans: solid state metal–organic complexation versus salification

-In this work we examine the nature of the spiropyran/merocyanine metal interaction in the solid-state and highlight the various linking possibilities.
+In this work, we examine the nature of the spiropyran/merocyanine metal interaction in the solid state and highlight its various linking possibilities.
 A ring opening isomerisation of spiropyran results in the colored merocyanine, which is only rarely observed in the solid state.
-Introducing metal salts (ZnCl2, ZnBr2, CoCl2) to four different spiropyran compounds (i.e. 1,3,3-trimethylindolinobenzopyrylospiran, 1,3,3-trimethylindolino-β-naphthopyrylo-spiran, 1,3,3-trimethylindolino-8′-methoxybenzopyrylospiran, 1,3,3-trimethylindolino-6′-nitrobenzopyrylospiran) yields succesfully in the stabilisation of the merocyanine.
-The ability to form different interactions either as a complex, salt or a mixed form was discovered as well as the requirement of different synthetic pathways.
-Changing the solid form has a strong impact on the absorption properties, resulting in a tool allowing to color spiropyrans in the solid state covering a large scale spectrum from red to green.
+Introducing metal salts (ZnCl2, ZnBr2, and CoCl2) to four different spiropyran compounds (i.e. 1,3,3-trimethylindolinobenzopyrylospiran, 1,3,3-trimethylindolino-β-naphthopyrylospiran, 1,3,3-trimethylindolino-8′-methoxybenzopyrylospiran, and 1,3,3-trimethylindolino-6′-nitrobenzopyrylospiran) leads successfully to the stabilisation of merocyanine.
+The ability to form different interactions as a complex, salt or a mixed form was discovered as well as the requirement of different synthetic pathways.
+Changing the solid form has a strong impact on the absorption properties, resulting in a tool which allows coloring of spiropyrans in the solid state covering a large scale spectrum from red to green.